-NOTE: See separate Using 3D in Mirage manual provided for more information.
+NOTE: For more information, refer to separate Using 3D in Mirage manual provided.

-3D SYNC INPUT -

-Define which of the Mirage 3D Stereo Sync Cable's input connecters is routed from your server.
+3D SYNC INPUT - Define which of the Mirage 3D Stereo Sync Cable's input connecters is routed from your server.
 Use only if the cable is present.
 Only the first projector, possibly connected to external sync, will choose any of these selections.
 Every other projector will be getting sync from the previous projector on Input A or Input B.